 Are these courses easier than regular classes?

 Absolutely not.
 RCSOnline courses require the same amount of work as a regular face-to-face class.
 This is not the easy way to take a class.
 In fact, you must work hard to stay on track.
+The pace in the summer is very intense, just like going to summer school would be.
 Getting behind is the number one reason students don't pass an online class.
 Don't let that happen to you!

 How much does it cost?

 The cost is $150 per half-credit and must be paid before you can start the course.
 There are no fee waivers and no refunds for online courses.
 Be sure of your decision before you register for the course.

 Here are the steps:

 1. Click here to fill out the online registration form.
 Last day to register for term one is Wednesday, May 31.
 If you are registering after May 26, you will not hear back from us until late in the afternoon of May 30.
 Go ahead and fill out the form, but please be patient.
 We are very, very busy getting everybody set up and started.

 2. We will contact your guidance counselor for approval for you to take the class.